vinwann/query2insight/README.md

 ## Dependencies

 Install the necessary dependencies by running.
-Ensure that you have Python 3.12
+Ensure that you have Python 3.12.
+The application has only been tested in Linux and I would recommned using it in Linux.
+If you you are using Windows I recommned that you set it up with WSL

 ```shell
 python3 -m pip install -r requirements.txt